ashiklom/pecan.book/Github-issues.md

 ### Required content

-1. Clear Title - to allow efficient review of bug lists
-2. Bug description - should be concise but complete
+1. Clear, specific title
+2. Description - a bug is only a bug if it is reproducible
+ * What you did
+ * What you expected to happen
+ * What actually happened
+ * What does work, under what conditions does it fail?
-3. Reproduction steps - minimum steps required to reproduce the bug
+ * Reproduction steps - minimum steps required to reproduce the bug
  * specific code and data / settings required to reproduce the bug
  * _A bug that can’t be reproduced is not a debuggable bug, perhaps not a bug at all._
-4. (Ideally) Write a (regression) test based on the reproducible bug; bug can be closed when test passes.
-5. Any additional materials that make digging into the problem easier (stack traces, logs, script files, specific data sets, screen shots.
-    Evrionment considerations (OS, browser, hardware) will be less relevant for development and use on ebi-forecast and ebi-cluster.
-    Once we start distributing PEcAn, this will be required.
+3. additional materials that could help identify the cause:
+ * screen shots
+ * stack traces, logs, scripts, data sets, configuration files
+ * Environment (operating system, browser, hardware) if relevant

 Requesting a feature
 --------------------